varnish/Varnish-Book/varnish_book.rst

 VCL compilation
 ...............

 Configuring the caching policies of Varnish is done in the Varnish Configuration Language (VCL).
 Your VCL is then interpreted by the *Manager* process into C, compiled by a normal C compiler – typically ``gcc``, and linked into the running Varnish instance.
 Since the VCL compilation is done outside of the child process, there is no risk of affecting the running Varnish by accidentally loading an ill-formatted VCL.

 As a result of this, changing configuration while running Varnish is very cheap.
 Policies of the new VCL takes effect immediately.
-However, objects created with an older configuration may persist until they have no more old references or the  new configuration acts on them.
+However, objects cached with an older configuration may persist until they have no more old references or the  new configuration acts on them.

 A compiled VCL file is kept around until you restart Varnish completely, or until you issue ``vcl.discard`` from the management interface.
 You can only discard compiled VCL files after all references to them are gone.